-I’d like to share with you some tips and tricks of setting a scrum board I usually share with my clients.
+I’d like to share with you some tips and tricks for setting up a scrum board I usually share with my clients.
 The bottom line is that too many tools have too many features that support old ways of thinking.
 Let’s look at the various items one by one.

 A burden for developers who need to mess with subtasks using the ALM tool.

-A burden for managers who measure progress using a burndown chart that usually relies on subtasks estimation.
-That’s a burden because burndown charts many times tell an incorrect story (all work done but nothing is working) – progress should be measured by “done” stories, usually a burnup chart.
+This a burden for managers who measure progress using a burndown chart that usually relies on subtasks estimation.
+That’s a burden because burndown charts may time tell an incorrect story (all work done but nothing is working) – progress should be measured by “done” stories, usually a burnup chart.

-Another evil thing, swimlanes.
+Another evil thing is swimlanes.
 Second only to subtasks.

 People usually need swimlanes because there is too much information on the board.
 That’s indeed a problem.
 Many times it will be … subtasks!
 If it isn’t subtasks it may be either the stories are too small or the team is too big.
 Or maybe something else.

 The idea is we need to see why are there too many items on the board and handle that problem.

 The big problem with swimlanes is that it distracts you.
 When you have swimlanes it is difficult to see what is now in progress.
 This is because usually there will be items in the “to do” column which will make the swimlane too wide to see all the items in one column.